dialogtekgeek/AudioVisualSceneAwareDialog/README.md

 # Audio Visual Scene-aware Dialog (AVSD) example for DSTC7

-This system was impletemented for AVSD at DSTC7 where the naive fusion apporoach bewteen audio and visula features in the following paper was realized by translated from Chiner to Pytorch.
+This system was impletemented for AVSD at DSTC7 where the naive fusion apporoach bewteen audio and visula features in the following paper was realized by translated from Chainer to PyTorch.

 @article{hori2018end,
   title={End-to-End Audio Visual Scene-Aware Dialog using Multimodal Attention-Based Video Features},